turingschool/md_launch_curriculum/Mod0/computer-setup.md

 [Replit](https://replit.com/~) provides an online platform that allows us to write code and see the results almost immediately - all inside of one browser tab!
 There are many other similar (and awesome) tools available but replit is used regularly in Mods 1 and 2, so Mod 0 provides an introduction and some exposure.

 Follow the steps below (if they are not necessary because you have already done them or have experience with replit, you can skip this):
-- Create a free account.
+- Create a free account using your Turing email address.
 - [Bookmark this webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
 - [Watch this video](https://www.youtube.com/watch?v=cnLE3bH6fHE) to learn how to navigate the interface and create new projects.